 Located almost at the southern tip of mainland India, beaches cannot be far from this coastal city.
 Some of the popular beaches here are:

-Kovalam means coconut groves and sure enough, you get to see many coconut trees on this beach.
-Located about 18 km from the city it is popular with the tourists as well as the local people.
+The name Kovalam means coconut groves and sure enough, you get to see many coconut trees on this beach.
+Located about 18 km from the city it is popular with tourists as well as the local people.
 The most popular part of the beach is near the Vizhinjam lighthouse.
 Separated by rocks, other parts of the beach still belong more to the fishermen.

-Shankumugham beach is located on the western side of the city.
+Shankumugham Beach is located on the western side of the city.
 This beach is important as Sri Padmanabhaswamy – the presiding deity of the city comes here in a procession led by the Travancore king and the royal family.
 It is also the beach where Ganpati Visarjan is done after Ganesh Chaturthi and where Bali Tarpan is done in Kartik Maas.

 Veli Tourist Village is a popular point of interest for tourists.

 Padmanabhapuram Palace is the largest wooden structure located in Padmanabhapuram, about 60 km from the state capital.
 The original palace is more than 400 years old.
 Though the current structure was built in the mid-18th CE during the reign of Martanda Varma.
 This place then was the capital of the Travancore Kingdom.
 Before it was moved to Thiruvananthapuram towards the end of 18th CE.

 Read our detailed post – Padmanabhapuram Palace, Fort & Town

 Ponmudi literally means golden.
 You have to visit these hills that are at the fag end of the western ghats to see what it really means.
 The hairpin bends on the roads lead you to the top of Ponmudi hills.
 There you see layers of hills all around you.
 It is difficult to imagine that you are so close to the sea.

 Read more – Ponmudi Hills in the Western Ghats